NeowayLabs/gootstrap/README.md

 controls how packages are imported (their path).
 For more details on how Go modules works check [this](https://blog.golang.org/using-go-modules).

-If you want to explicitly pass the directory where the files are going to be generated you can use **--output-dir**, it default to the working directory where the command is being executed.

-Any files that already exist on the given directory will be left untouched, gootstrap is only constructive, never destructive.
+Any files that already exist on the given directory will be left untouched, gootstrap don't change any files or delete them.

 Files will be generated assuming that your project builds a executable, like a command or a service/daemon.
-Support for libraries is yet to be built.
+Support for libraries is yet to be built (although it is not hard to just delete the command related targets and files).